bsletten/Oreilly-WebAssembly-Shortcuts/17-Wasi/readme.md

-# Use Wasi and WebAssembly to Make Applications Portable
+# Use WASI and WebAssembly to Make Applications Portable

 This is basically the same directory structure as the 16-File_CPP section.
 You can use either for the purposes of the Shortcut, but in case you did anything additional in the previous one, I wanted to give you a clean slate.